Azmekk/discord-cache-recovery-tool/README.md

 ## Usage

+### Currently only works on Windows due to how discord cache is stored on linux/unix based operating systems
-1. Download the appropriate file for your OS from the [latest release](https://github.com/Azmekk/discord-cache-recovery-tool/releases/latest).
+1. Download the file ~for your OS~ from the [latest release](https://github.com/Azmekk/discord-cache-recovery-tool/releases/latest).
 2. Place it in a folder where you want to dump all the files
 3. Run the file by either double clicking on it or using a terminal.